apache/mahout/website/front/developers/githubPRs.md

 edit message to contain "MAHOUT-YYYY description **closes #ZZ**", where ZZ is the pull request number.
 Including "closes #ZZ" will close PR automatically.
 More information [[3]].

-   push apache develop
+   push apache master

 (this will require credentials).

-Note on `develop` branch: Minor patches, bug fixes, complete features, etc. may be merged to `develop`.
+Note on `master` branch: Minor patches, bug fixes, complete features, etc. may be merged to `master`.
 Features that are still under development should be pushed to a feature branch with reasonable name or better yet `mahout-xxxx` where `xxxx` is the JIRA number.